Optical coating methods

 - Best cost-benefit ratio

-Thermal deposition (EBE – Electron Beam Evaporation) is the most common and oldest technique for coating optical substrates.
+Thermal deposition (EBE – Electron Beam Evaporation) is the most common and oldest optical coating process for coating optical substrates.
 During evaporation, the materials are evaporated in a vacuum chamber at 10-4 mbar either by high temperatures or by knocking out with an electron beam.
-The adequate method is selected depending on the material properties (e. g. melting point) and the optical specification.
+The adequate optical coating process is selected depending on the material properties (e. g. melting point) and the optical specification.
 The material to be evaporated is located in a suitable container or in so-called boats at the bottom of the vacuum chamber.
 By current flow or an electron beam it is brought to its boiling temperature and evaporats.
 Since the vapour particles propagate almost linearly in a high vacuum without collision, they condense evenly when they hit an obstacle.
 The optical substrate to be coated is located on a rotating calotte in the upper part of the evaporation chamber (figure 1).
 Control of temperature, vacuum pressure, substrate position and rotation during vaporization ensures uniform optical coating of a certain thickness.

 In addition to EBE, a plasma source is used in asphericon’s coating systems.
 This ion-assisted deposition (IAD) ensures that the growing layer is additionally compressed by a plasma bombardment.
 The result is a harder, more stable layer.